tdwg/PlinianCore/CONTRIBUTING.md

 ### Change documentation

-Copy and paste this template into your [new issue](https://github.com/tdwg/PlinianCore/issues/new) if you want to make a change to the documentation ([example]()).
+Copy and paste this template into your [new issue](https://github.com/tdwg/PlinianCore/issues/new) if you want to make a change to the documentation.
 Or, [fork the repository](https://github.com/tdwg/PlinianCore/fork), make the changes yourself, and [send a pull request](https://github.com/tdwg/PlinianCore/compare).

 ```
 ## Change documentation